 Feature extraction

 After the completion of a pre-processing phase, features will be extracted then, the feature set of each dimension will be examined.
-To find the results, the feature extraction technique TF-IDF will be used.
+To find the results, feature extraction technique TF-IDF will be used.

 Classification

-In this phase different machine learning classification algorithms will be used to model training 6and then predict the category priority and sentiments of user reviews.
+In this phase, different machine learning classification algorithms will be used to model training and then predict the category priority and sentiments of user reviews.
 This phase will consist of two steps: training and prediction.
 In the training step, a dataset will be provided to the model with a predefined set of categories.
 This training model would be helpful to assign new incoming bugs with different level of priorities and categories in prediction step four machine learning classifiers will be performed to compare the results and select the best classification model:

 Naive Bayes Classifier